use-ink/ink-docs/docs/basics/trait-definitions.md

 }
 ```

-Calling the above `Erc20` explicitely through its trait implementation can be done just as if it was normal Rust code:
+Calling the above `Erc20` explicitly through its trait implementation can be done just as if it was normal Rust code:

 ```rust
 // --- Instantiating the ERC-20 contract: